 Eligibility for the exemption is subject to several conditions, including:

-• name of one spouse or domestic partner, then that sole proprietor must live in the property as their principal place of residence for a continuous period of at least 12 months, commencing within the 12-month period immediately after the transfer
+- the person who receives the benefit of the exemption must live in the property as their principal place of residence for a continuous period of at least 12 months, commencing within the 12-month period immediately after the transfer (the ‘residence requirement’).

 Key practice points:

-Solicitors may wish to use the following wording in their letters (subject to any necessary amendments applicable to the client’s circumstances and instructions):
+Solicitors may wish to use the following wording in their letters (subject to any necessary amendments to make it applicable to the client’s circumstances and instructions):

-• To be eligible for the spousal transfer duty exemption, Minnie must live in the property as her principal place of residence for a continuous period of at least 12 months commencing within the 12-month period immediately after the transfer.
+To be eligible for the spousal transfer duty exemption, the person claiming the exemption (here, Minnie) must live in the property as her principal place of residence for a continuous period of at least 12 months commencing within the 12-month period immediately after the transfer.

 If, after the transfer, you become aware you cannot comply with this residence requirement, you must notify the State Revenue Office (SRO) within 30 days after becoming aware of this (for example, you may need to notify the SRO where you cannot continue to live in the Property, such as poor health or a new job).
 In this scenario you may become liable for duty on the transfer of the Property.